9 Best Ways to Find a UK Clothing Manufacturer

 Just as you shouldn’t ask a manufacturer to price match with China (see above), there is a right and wrong way to approach a factory.

 I won’t dwell on this one too long as we’ve prepared a handy guide to help you with this.
-Click the link below to find out the questions you need to ask when approaching a UK clothing manufacturer.
+Click the link below to find out the questions you need to ask when approaching UK clothing manufacturers for small business.

 Further Reading: 12 Questions to Ask a UK Manufacturer